 If a competitor doesn’t offer free shipping, they’re likely to lose the custom of shoppers who consider free shipping a must.

 Those same customers will now be shopping around, but with something specific in mind, putting them on the fringe of making a purchase.

 If free shipping is the last remaining obstacle to their purchase, your business will reap the benefit of the failings of your competitors, and give you a chance to retain those customers for future transactions.

-A few years ago, there was a study carried out by Red Door on NuFACE, an anti-ageing skin care company in the US.
-It showed that when customers were told they could get free shipping on orders over $75, order increased by 90%.
+A study carried out by Red Door on NuFACE, an anti-ageing skincare company in the US, showed that when customers were told they could get free shipping on orders over $75, orders increased by a massive 90%.

-On top of that, the company’s average order value also rose by 7.32%.
+On top of that, the company’s average order value rose by 7.32%.

-The study is just one example of how customers can be incentivised to spend more by being given a free shipping threshold.
+This study is just one example of how customers can be incentivised to spend more when you give them a free shipping threshold.

 A great strategy when adding a free shipping incentive is to place the threshold only slightly higher than your current average order value.

 For example, if your customers typically spend £20 per order, why not trying providing free shipping on orders over £25?
 You might find that customers are willing to treat themselves a little more if it can be justified with a monetary benefit at the end.

 One thing that you should hone in on when offering free shipping is showing buyers the real value of delivery, to emphasise in real terms what they’re saving.